I am a prospective student. When do I start the financial aid application process?

 Do I have to follow the same process every year?

-The process for applying for financial aid must be completed each academic year if you wish to receive federal loans.
+The process for applying for financial aid must be completed each academic year if you wish to receive federal loans or aid from WSFM.

 How does WFSM make financial aid decisions?

 The FAFSA is used to determine eligibility for financial aid under Federal regulations.
-Parental information is not required on the FAFSA.
-Scholarship decisions are made by the Nurse Anesthesia Program.
+(Parental information is not required on the FAFSA).
+The Need Access is used to determine eligibility for WFSM funds, including scholarships and loans.

 I have dependents.
 How do they affect my financial aid package?